Elfordstown Earthstation: History

 After several years unused, National Space Centre Ltd. took over the Elfordstown facility in 2010, installing a number of new satellite dishes and implementing a number of commercial and research based projects.
 The new complex was completed in April 2013.

 Location

 Elfordstown Earthstation is located about 5 km north of Midleton and can be reached via a 3 km private road.
 The area is bounded by a 2.5m fence and can only be visited after registration.
 The facility consists of the main building with staff offices and rooms for research and development activities.
 A second, smaller building contains the generators for emergency power supplies as well as some more small buildings on the area for antenna purposes.
 The site with a size of 30,000 square meters is dominated by the 32m diameter C band antenna, which is currently not in operation.
 With the new 9.1m Ka band antenna built in 2011, it currently operates five antennas from 3.7m to 13.1m and many smaller dishes.
 The antennas are capable of communication in the C-, Ku-, Ka-, and S band.

+A 121.3 metres tall free-standing lattice tower on the area of Elfordstown Earthstation is used for radio relay links to and from the facility.